Location: Kauri Coast, New Zealand

 Duration: Minimum 2 weeks commitment

-Start Dates: Every Monday between November and March, depending on availability
+Start Dates: Every first and third Monday between November and March, depending on availability

 - Learn about New Zealand’s unique native flora and fauna and about the challenges of its protection